zed-industries/zed/docs/src/tasks.md

 ### Ephemeral tasks

 You can use cmd modifier when spawning a task via a modal; tasks spawned this way will not have their usage count increased (thus, they will not be respawned with `task: rerun` and they won't be have a high rank in task modal).
-The intented use of ephemeral tasks is to stay in the flow with continuous `task: rerun` usage.
+The intended use of ephemeral tasks is to stay in the flow with continuous `task: rerun` usage.

 ## Custom keybindings for tasks